-Have you been using Google's Chrome browser on your Mac?
-If yes, you are probably aware of the nagging Google Chrome Helper that’s safely hidden in the Activity Monitor menu.
-Its commonplace to find Google Chrome Helper take up a large quantum of CPU cycles and your system’s memory.
-Additionally, the deafening sounds emanating from your laptop’s fan can also be attributed (to a large extent) to the Google Chrome Helper!
+Have you been using the Google Chrome browser on your Mac?
+If yes, you are aware of the nagging Google Chrome Helper that’s hidden in the Activity Monitor menu.
+Its commonplace to find Google Chrome Helper take up the large quantum of CPU cycles and your system’s memory.

 What is Google Chrome Helper?

-"Google Chrome Helper" is an interface that exists between the code embedded in the browser and a server locate remotely.
-The default settings of Google Chrome are designed to make the Helper run automatically as soon as you launch the browser.
-In most cases, the processes and plug-ins and processes being handled are not found by name as the same is disallowed by APIs.
+"Google Chrome Helper" is an interface that exists between the code embedded in the browser and a server located.
+The default settings of Google Chrome are designed to make the Helper run as soon as you launch the browser.
+In most cases, the processes and plugins and processes being handled are not found by name, as APIs disallow the same.

-The suite of smart applications related to Google Chrome Helper SmartApps are add-ins linked to the SmartThings application on your mobile.
-It manages and controls a broad band of devices that are in turn linked with your Google Home device.
-For instance, the suite of Google Home Helper can help you lock your doors, set the thermostat or initiate a complex series of activities.
+The suite of smart applications related to Google Chrome Helper SmartApps are add-ins linked to the SmartThings use on your mobile.
+It manages and controls broadband of devices that are, in turn, connected with your Google Home device.
+For instance, the suite of Google Home Helper can help you lock your doors, set the thermostat, or start a complex series of activities.

-1. The real problem comes to the fore when the Chrome Helper goes amuck and/ or multiple processes related to Google Chrome start running at the same time.
+1. The real problem comes to the fore when the Chrome Helper goes amuck, and many processes related to Google Chrome start running at the same time.

-2. The same problems emerge if the downloaded Chrome extension is not shielded from malware/ spyware.
+2. The same issues emerge if the downloaded Chrome extension is not shielded from malware/ spyware.

-3. Yet another reason for Google Chrome helper running on a rampage is when the plug-in settings of Google Chrome are configured with the aim of running everything by default.
+3. Yet another reason for Google Chrome helper running on a rampage is when the plugin settings of Google Chrome are configured to run everything by default.

-4. Though here are numerous plugins that can be easily downloaded online, not all of them create problems.
+4. Though many plugins can be downloaded online, not all create problems.
 Only those that work with flash content are the ones that make Google Chrome processes go haywire.

 5. Adobe Flash plugins help you see and hear Flash video and audio content on Google Chrome when you are using your Mac.
-You will come across some harmful elements in the process of running flash content; in such situations, the Google Chrome Helper fails to respond and affects your working.
+You will come across some harmful elements running flash content; in such situations, the Google Chrome Helper fails to respond and affects your working.

 How to Disable Google Chrome Helper to Get More CPU?

-It is easy to disable the Google Chrome Helper to make your Mac laptop enjoy optimum CPU usage.
-However, there is a catch.
-Once you choose to disable it, you will have to select to view content.vtdecoderxpcservice every time you choose to view/ hear flash content.
-As the helper process can only be viewed in the activity monitor, you will have to go deep into Google Chrome settings to deactivate the Google Chrome Helper.
+It is easy to disable the Google Chrome Helper to make your Mac laptop enjoy most CPU usage.
+Yet, there is a catch.
+Once you choose to disable it, you will have to select to view content. vtdecoderxpcservice every time you wish to see/ hear flash content.
+As the helper process can only be seen in the activity monitor, you will have to go deep into Google Chrome settings to deactivate the Google Chrome Helper.

-The steps to stop the Google Chrome Helper from working are:
+Steps to Stop the Google Chrome Helper from working

-Along with Mac memory pertaining to the Google Chrome Helper, malicious extensions and malicious software have to be disabled from your Macbook as well.
-Go for a thorough check to keep your system absolutely clean from unwanted programs/ viruses prior to fixing Mac problems.
+Along with Mac memory of the Google Chrome Helper, malicious extensions and malicious software have to be disabled from your Macbook as well.
+Go for a thorough check to keep your system clean from unwanted programs/ viruses before fixing Mac problems.
 The following methods will help in reducing the usage of Chrome memory on your Mac device.